Distilled History

 Elmira, New York is a small city of about 29,000 people in the Southern Tier of New York State.
 Just south of the Finger Lakes, it sits in a truly beautiful part of the state.
 Unlike St. Louis, it has rolling hills, voluminous lakes, and cooler summers.
 Although I now prefer to live in St. Louis, I’ll never waver from the opinion that it was a great place to grow up.

-In fact, I believe Elmira shares some many qualities with St. Louis, but on a far smaller scale.
+In fact, I believe Elmira shares many qualities with St. Louis, but on a far smaller scale.
 Both cities are the population centers of their respective areas.
 Both cities serve as the regional hub for financial, cultural, and educational institutions.
 Both cities have a rich and deep history that often gets overlooked by the people who live there.

 On the flip side, both cities have watched their populations plummet in the years following World War II.
 Both cities are trying to bring people, companies, and jobs back within city limits.
 Both cities are desperate to revitalize their downtown cores (and both cities have mistakenly believed that building sports arenas is one way to do it).